tsundoku/tsundoku.github.io/README.md

 Q - *Windows vs. macOS vs. Linux vs. BSD*
 A - BSD for firewalls, Linux for servers, macOS for desktops
-A - but you'd probably be better off with a Cisco ASA firewall instead of BSD or Linux
+A - and, if your firewall budget isn't zero, Cisco ASA with all subscriptions, or Cisco Meraki with all subscriptions

 Q - *Red Hat vs. Debian*
 A - Red Hat from 1999 till it got unbearable, then Ubuntu LTS till it got unbearable, and now Alpine and Kali and Parrot